centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-core.md

 ##  Centreon Collect

-> As of the 21.10.0 version, the components of Centreon Collect (Centreon Broker, Centreon Clib, Centreon Engine and Centreon Connectors)
+> As of version 21.10.0, the components of Centreon Collect (Centreon Broker, Centreon Clib, Centreon Engine and Centreon Connectors)
 > are released concurrently.
 They are now grouped under this section.

 ### 21.10.1